RakhithJK/dbeaver-dbeaver-wiki/Creating-columns.md

 also enforce rules on columns such as nullability, unique constraints, check constraints, and default values.
 These rules are essential to maintain data integrity, accuracy, and reliability in your database.

-Beyond these basic operations, you can also perform more advanced tasks with columns.
+Beyond these basic operations, you can perform more advanced tasks with columns.
 You can rename columns, change their data types, adjust permissions, and add comments.
-Some of these operations may not be supported by all databases, so it's important to be aware of the specific capabilities of your database system.
+All databases may not support some of these operations, so it's essential to be aware of the specific capabilities of your database system.

 This guide will walk you through the process of creating, modifying, and deleting columns, as well as customizing their settings to suit your needs.